Footprint Definition and Meaning

 Group 1 Automotive has just bought Beck & Masten Kia in Houston, showing how serious they’re about growing their business.

-With this new dealership, they now represent 15 different car brands in the area, which is a smart move in a market that’s getting bigger.
+With this new dealership, they now represent 15 different car brands in the area, which is a smart move in a growing market.

 This expansion won’t only increase their income but also highlights how big car companies can affect the environment with their decisions.